wp-plugins/gabfire-media-module/readme.txt

 = From WordPress Dashboard =

-* Navigate to 'Plugins -> Add New' from your WordPress dashboard.
+# Navigate to 'Plugins -> Add New' from your WordPress dashboard.
-* Search for `Gabfire Widget Pack` and install it.
+# Search for `Gabfire Widget Pack` and install it.
-* Activate the plugin from Plugins menu.
+# Activate the plugin from Plugins menu.

 = Manual Installation =

-* Download `gabfire-media-module.zip`
+# Download `gabfire-media-module.zip`
-* Unzip
+# Unzip
-* Upload the `gabfire-media-module` folder to your `/wp-content/plugins` directory (do not rename the folder)
+# Upload the `gabfire-media-module` folder to your `/wp-content/plugins` directory (do not rename the folder)
-* Activate the plugin from Plugins menu.
+# Activate the plugin from Plugins menu.

 == Changelog ==
+= 0.2 =
+* Remove BFI Thumb
+* Add video fields a custom meta box
+* Add missing class to HTML5 video wrapper

 = 0.1 =
 * Initial release